SplunkStudyClub/conf22/Session 1: How to  Install Splunk Products  Like an Ace Student.md

 After reboot checklist

 Verify that Splunk is running
+Access web front end

 Is THP Disabled?
+Run health check in monitoring console
 Are ulimits set?

+Run health check in monitoring console

-Is splunk running as the non-root (splunk) user?
+Is splunk running as the non-root (splunk) user? ps -ef | grep splunk